wemrysi/quasar/README.md

 java -jar [<path to jar>] [-c <config file>] --backend:quasar.physical.mongodb.MongoDb\$=.targets/mongodb/scala-2.11/quasar-mongodb-internal-assembly-23.1.5.jar
 ```

-Replace the JAR file in the above with the path to the backend who's `assembly` you ran.
+Replace the JAR file in the above with the path to the backend whose `assembly` you ran.
 The `--backend` switch may be repeated as many times as necessary: once for each backend you wish to add.
 The value to the left of the `=` is the `BackendModule` object *class name* which defines the backend in question.
 Note that we need to escape the `$` character which will be present in each class name, solely because of bash syntax.

 What follows is a list of class names for each supported backend: